Aryankids/PriorityPass/README.md

 ### 🧰 Technical Stack Rationale
 #### ⚙️ Backend Services

-Our backend architecture uses a polyglot design — selecting the most suitable language and framework for each domain to optimize scalability, reliability, and developer productivity.
+Our backend architecture uses a polyglot design, selecting the most suitable language and framework for each domain to optimise scalability, reliability, and developer productivity.

 - 🟩 **Node.js / Express** — *Inventory & Notification Services*
   **Why:** Fast I/O performance, excellent for API orchestration, and supported by a large ecosystem.